Boots Day: Return to minor leagues

 Day finished the 1974 season playing for the Memphis Blues of the Triple-A International League.
-He played four years for the Detroit Tiger affiliate Triple-A Evansville Triplets (1975-78), never hitting above .266 or having more than 314 at bats.
+He played four years for the Detroit Tiger affiliate Triple-A Evansville Triplets (1975–78), never hitting above .266 or having more than 314 at bats.
 Other than one at bat at age 74 for the Evansville Otters in 2021, he finished his professional career at age 32, in 1980, playing sparingly for the Triplets and the Single-A Lakeland Tigers.
 He began the 1980 season as Lakeland's hitting coach, before finishing his playing career in Evansville.

 Coaching career

 After finishing his playing career, the Tigers kept him in their organization.
-From 1981-83, he was an assistant coach and then manager of the Bristol Tigers.
-From 1984-89, he worked as an advance scout for the Tigers; the Tigers winning the World Series in 1984.
-He worked in the New York Yankees system (1990-91), and scouted for the Kansas City Royals (1992-94).
+From 1981 to 1983, he was an assistant coach and then manager of the Bristol Tigers.
+From 1984 to 1989, he worked as an advance scout for the Tigers; the Tigers winning the World Series in 1984.
+He worked in the New York Yankees system (1990–91), and scouted for the Kansas City Royals (1992–94).

 He became the first ever manager for the Evansville Otters of the Frontier League in 1995.
 In 1996, he became hitting coach for a newer incarnation of the Buffalo Bisons, a Triple-A affiliate of the Cleveland Indians in the American Association; and in 1997 was the hitting coach for Cleveland's Single-A affiliate, the Kinston Indians.

-From 1998-2003, Day coached in the Cardinals organization, serving as a hitting coach for the Single-A Prince Williams Cannons and the Triple-A Memphis Redbirds, and assistant coach for the Cardinals.
+From 1998 to 2003, Day coached in the Cardinals organization, serving as a hitting coach for the Single-A Prince Williams Cannons and the Triple-A Memphis Redbirds, and assistant coach for the Cardinals.
 One of the players he coached was Albert Pujols, a member of the 2000 Redbirds championship team.
-He spent 2002-03 as an assistant coach under Hall of Fame manager Tony La Russa with the Cardinals before returning to the minor leagues as a hitting coach from 2004-14 with various teams.
+He spent 2002–03 as an assistant coach under Hall of Fame manager Tony La Russa with the Cardinals before returning to the minor leagues as a hitting coach from 2004 to 2014 with various teams.

 In 2010, he was the hitting coach of the Calgary Vipers of the Golden Baseball League and in 2011 he held the same position with the Normal CornBelters of the Frontier League.
-In 2012, Day returned to the Otters as a hitting coach, and he won the Frontier League’s Darren Bush Coach of the Year Award for excellence in player development.
+In 2012, Day returned to the Otters as a hitting coach, and he won the Frontier League's Darren Bush Coach of the Year Award for excellence in player development.
 Day later becoming the Otters bench coach in 2015, and remained with the club through the 2021 season.

 Day retired from coaching on September 13, 2021, age 74, after a winning game with the Evansville Otters against the Lake Erie Crushers with a final score of 3–1.
 Day was lead off batter for the game.
 At retirement, he had been in professional baseball for 55 years.